inteliquent/apache-hadoop-packaging/README.md

 ```
 $] sudo docker run -d --name hadoop -e HADOOP_NODE_TYPE=namenode -v /etc/hadoop:/etc/hadoop voyant/hadoop:3.2.0
 ```

+*Note: If the host folder `/etc/hadoop` is empty the container will write a set of default config files and exit.
+Once the files are updated restart the container and it the proper service will launch with the updated config files.*

 For more information on how to deploy an Apache Hadoop cluster please visit the [project site](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/ClusterSetup.html).